 To assist you in your decision, we’ve created this handy infographic, which runs you through some of the costs and benefits to keep in mind.

-If the best-laid plans aren’t looking like enough to get you through the holiday period in one piece, talk to a Prospa small business finance specialist about how a line of credit could help.
-Call us on 1300 220 215 – and don’t forget to ask about our EOY 2019 promotion.
+If the best-laid plans aren’t looking like enough to get you through the holiday period in one piece, talk to a Prospa small business lending specialist about how a line of credit could help.
+Call us on 1300 220 215.

 The information on this website is provided for general information only and does not take into account your personal situation.
 You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from financial, legal and taxation advisors.
 Although every effort has been made to verify the accuracy of the information, Prospa, its officers, employees and agents disclaim all liability (except for any liability which by law cannot be excluded), for any error, inaccuracy, or omission from the information or any loss or damage suffered by any person directly or indirectly through relying on this information.